Ryan-Fried/Module_11-UFOs/README.md

 # Overview

-The purpose of this project was to build of a webpage constucted in the module which filters a table and displays the results in a webpage.
+The purpose of this project was to build off a webpage constucted in the module which filters a table and displays the results in a webpage.
 In this project, we expanded the capabilities of the webpage by adding additional filters which can be used in any combination to sort the table.

 # Results